atrocore/atrocore/docs/10.developer-guide/02.understanding-atrocore/12.handlers/docs.md

 ### How Dispatch Works

 `EntityTypeDispatchMiddleware` runs after module middlewares.
-When a request was matched by FastRoute to the legacy handler (meaning no direct handler claimed the route), the middleware:
+It intercepts requests where the matched route carries an `entityName` parameter and checks whether an EntityType handler applies:

-1. Reads the `entityName` from the route parameters.
+1. Reads the `entityName` from the matched route parameters.
 2. Looks up the entity's template type from metadata (`scopes.{entityName}.type`).
 3. Queries `EntityTypeHandlerRegistry` — which holds a secondary FastRoute router built from all `EntityTypeHandler` classes — for a handler whose `#[Route]` pattern matches the request **and** whose `#[EntityType]` types list includes the entity's type.
 4. If found, forwards the request to that handler (with `entityName` set as a request attribute).
-5. If not found, passes the request to `DispatchMiddleware` → `LegacyControllerHandler`.
+5. If not found, passes the request on to `DispatchMiddleware`.

 ### The `#[EntityType]` Attribute